doubt72/loki/README.md

 There's also a pretty primitive Makefile that does all this for you (i.e., run `make`, or run `make clean` to uninstall and remove the gem).

+## Why Loki?

+Why not?
+It's useful for me.

+I wanted something to manage a static web page that had gotten a bit unwieldy, especially my online manuals (which were really a bit of a mess).
+The blog stuff I threw in because, well, why not.
+I didn't have particularly heavyweight needs there, either, and liked the idea of having complete control over everything.

+Is it useful for you?
+Who knows?
+Maybe if your needs are similar enough (i.e., if you need to manage a static site where you write the pages locally and FTP them up to a static server or whatever.
+If you have online manuals to manage.
+If you're a clone of me in a very similar parallel universe.
+I don't judge).
+It probably isn't the easiest software to use for whatever passes for normal people, and it does (gasp) involve programming some pretty minimal Ruby, but honestly you don't really need to know anything about Ruby to use it (though it would help to debug issues with your pages.
+Hopefully I've made the error messages expressive enough -- and the software stable enough -- that you wouldn't need that, though).
+That said, it is pretty oriented towards programmers, so your mileage may vary.

+If you are a programmer, I've also made some effort to keep the code tested and somewhat maintainable, although I know I haven't done a perfect job there, I don't think it's too bad, either.
+So screwing around with Loki itself hopefully wouldn't be too intimidating.

+anyway, writing it was relaxing, and I needed something to unwind after I quit one job before I really dived into the next one, so writing it had some value to me independent of any usefulness it might or might not objective have.

 ## Using Loki